strawberry-graphql/strawberry/docs/05_integrations/pydantic.md

 ### Converting types

-The generated types won't run any pydantic validation, this is to prevent confusion when extending types and also to be able to run validation exactly where it is needed.
+The generated types won't run any pydantic validation.
+This is to prevent confusion when extending types and also to be able to run validation exactly where it is needed.

-To convert a Pydantic instance to a strawberry instance you can use `from_pydantic` on the strawberry type:
+To convert a Pydantic instance to a Strawberry instance you can use `from_pydantic` on the Strawberry type:

 ```python
 import strawberry